vavrek/Open-Assistant-Version-Zero/README.rst

 * If ``$MINDDIR/words/commands.json`` has been changed and your machine is online, a new dictionary and language model will be created via the `Sphinx Knowledge Base Tool <http://www.speech.cs.cmu.edu/tools/lmtool.html>`__.

 * Say "Hello Stella" and listen for a reply.
-You will need to adjust your microphone settings an avoid noisy environments for best results.
+You will need to adjust your microphone settings and avoid noisy environments for best results.

-* To change commands, edit ``words/commands.json``.
-Save, quit ``oa.py``, then relaunch ``oa.sh``.
+* To learn and change commands, edit ``words/commands.json``.
+Save, quit ``oa.py``, then relaunch ``oa.sh`` to update.

 Learn More